eendebakpt/oapackage/docs/normalform.rst

 .. doxygenfunction:: reduceLMCform(const array_link&)

-It is also possible to check whether an array is in normal form:
+It is also possible to check whether an array is in normal form with the :cpp:func:`LMCcheck` method:

 .. doctest::